 Alphabetical Scale, A(best) – F (fail)

-Internal examiners will be used for the marking of the four hours written exam.
+Internal and external examiners will be used for the marking of the four hours written exam.

 Internal examiner will evaluate the folder comprising of written assignments.